coinworld/my-twitch-chat-helper/README.md

 Every `<yn>` entries are either `yes` or anything else.
 This bot doesn't distinguish big or small letters for keys so you can use `ChatPrefix` or so on to improve readability.

+By default, every enablable entry is enabled by default, so not having them set just enables them.

 ### predict.txt (example)
 ```